artghieri/A-Introduction-to-Python-3/guide.md

 TypeError: 'str' object does not support item assignment
 ```

-> ***Note:** The term str is Python’s internal name for the string data type.*
+> ***Note:** In Python, `str` is the internal name for the string data type.*

-Python raises a `TypeError` and indicates that string objects do not support item assignment.
+In this case, Python raises a `TypeError`, indicating that strings do not support item assignment.

-To modify a string, you need to create an entirely new string.
-For example, to change the string `"goal"` to `"foal"`, you can use a string slice to concatenate the letter `"f"` with everything but the first letter of the word `"goal"`:
+To modify a string, you must create a new one.
+For example, to change `"goal"` to `"foal"`, you can use slicing and concatenation:

 ```python
 >>> word = "goal"